 A logical test in Excel (logical expression) returns only two types of values: TRUE or FALSE.

-What is a logical test
+What is a logical test?

-For example, if you want to test that the cell B3 is equal to the string “Product”, use the following formula:
+For example, if you want to test that cell B3 is equal to the string “Product”, use the following formula:

 =B3=”Product”